-To provide small schools with a model health and safety policy that complements the policies and procedures issued by East Sussex County Council and supports headteachers in the development of their own local policy.
+To provide primary and primary special schools with a model health and safety policy that complements the policies and procedures issued by East Sussex County Council and supports headteachers in the development of their own local policy.
 The model policy is intended to provide guidance and is therefore not a rigid document and there may be sections which do not apply to your school.
-Similarly the information given may not be all inclusive, there could be issues or activities you need to address which are not be covered here.
+Similarly the information given may not be all inclusive, there could be issues or activities you need to address which may not be covered here.